-If you have concerns about the health of your business or your personal finances during and after filing for bankruptcy, consider hiring our lawyer to handle the process.
+If you have concerns about the health of your business or your personal finances during and after filing for bankruptcy, consider hiring our business planning lawyer to handle the process.
 We will use our legal experience to help you as you weigh your options and consider your next steps.

 Discuss Your Options with Farmer & Morris Law, PLLC, Today